Darwyn72/cmip7-guidance/docs/CMIP7/guidance_for_esgf.md

 ### 1.1 ESGF Software
 **Description**

-The ESGF Data Node software stack enables sites hosting earth system data to make it available to the community over several transfer protocols including http(s). ~~Index nodes enable search for hosted data via data publishing to the index, and these nodes include a search API and web frontend~~.
+The ESGF Data Node software stack enables sites hosting earth system data to make it available to the community over several transfer protocols including http(s). ~~Index nodes enable search for hosted data via data publishing to the index, and these nodes include a search API and web frontend~~._not sure this is relevant if indexing is deprecated_?
 Identity nodes manage user accounts.
 Nodes run as Docker containers and can be deployed via Ansible Playbooks or Helm Charts in a Kubernetes environment

 **New and exisiting installations**